-Fresh spinach pasta is easier than you might think and the result is so delicious.
-Try with a simple sauce/browned butter for a tasty meal.
+Making your own fresh spinach pasta dough is easier than you might think and the result is so delicious.
+You can pair it with a variety of sauces for a simple, tasty meal.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.